-In other words, instead of being so unthankful, she should show appreciation for the gift.

-The Origin Of – Don’t Look a Gift Horse In The Mouth

-What is the origin of this saying?
-Unfortunately, the origin of the proverb “don’t look a gift horse in the mouth”?
-Unfortunately, the origin of this proverb is unknown.
-However, it sounds like there was a time where, after receiving a horse as a gift was a regular occurrence.
-After receiving this gift, people would literally look into the horse’s mouth.
-This was considered a rude thing to do.
-But why?
-And while we’re at it, why would someone want to look into the mouth of a horse?

-Anyways, this proverb goes back to at least the 16th century.
-For example, John Heywood used it in a book of his called A dialogue conteinyng the nomber in effect of all the prouerbes in the englishe tongue, 1546:

-“Where gifts be given freely—east, west, north or south—No man ought to look a given horse in the mouth.
+In other words, instead of being unthankful, he should appreciate the > gift.) > > The Origin Of – Don’t Look a Gift Horse In The Mouth > > What is the origin of this saying?
+Unfortunately, the origin of the > proverb “don’t look a gift horse in the mouth” originated, but we can > speculate.
+If we look at the phrase, it sounds like it came from a time > where, after receiving a horse as a gift was a regular occurrence.
+After > receiving this gift, people would literally look into the horse’s mouth. > This was considered a rude thing to do, but why is that?
+And for that > matter, why would someone look into the mouth of a horse? > > Anyways, this proverb goes back to at least the 16th century.
+For > example, John Heywood used it in a book of his called A dialogue > conteinyng the nomber in effect of all the prouerbes in the englishe > tongue, 1546: > > “Where gifts be given freely—east, west, north or south—No man ought to > look a given horse in the mouth.